 Therefore, the company will deduct calls in arrears from the called-up capital to determine the amount of capital that has been paid up.

-As per table F of the companies act 2013, calls in arrears interest rate is 10% of the total and is expected to be paid at the time the company makes a call.
+As per Table F of the companies act 2013, calls in arrears interest rate is 10% of the total and is expected to be paid at the time the company makes a call.

 Therefore, calls in arrears are the amount of money a shareholder fails to pay a company at a time when it has already made a call.
 This might lead to the termination of shares by the company.

-When a company does not maintain a separate calls of arrears account, the amount of money the shareholder owes the company appears as notes to the accounts.
+When a company does not maintain separate calls of arrears account, the amount of money the shareholder owes the company appears as notes to the accounts.

 It is an asset to a company as it is the amount a shareholder owes the company but fails to pay at the time of the call.